lampmerchant/tashtalk/documentation/protocol.md

 Note that 0x00 and 0xFF are not valid for use as node IDs on a LocalTalk network; the bits corresponding to these node IDs should never be set.
 The former may not cause any problems, but the latter will prevent any broadcast data frames from being transmitted.

+#### 0x03 - Set Features

+*This command requires version 2.1.0 of the firmware or later.*

+This command byte determines which optional features are active.
+It is followed by a single-byte bit field, the bits of which have the following significance:

+##### Bit 7: CRC Calculation

+When this bit is set, TashTalk will calculate CRCs for all outbound frames, not just for the control frames that it sends automatically.
+When transmitting the frame to TashTalk over the UART, the two CRC bytes at the end of the frame must still be present, but they will be overwritten with the correct CRC for the frame.

+##### Bit 6: CRC Checking

+When this bit is set, TashTalk will check the CRCs for all inbound frames, not just for the control frames that it responds to automatically.
+The frame data will be relayed to the host regardless of the CRC status, but if the CRC is incorrect, a different escape sequence (see *Escape Sequences* below) will follow the end of the frame.

+##### Bits 5-0: Reserved

+These bits are reserved for future optional features and should be maintained clear to ensure compatibility.

 TashTalk to Host
 ----------------